Voices

 These articles are just a snapshot of the hundreds if not thousands of pieces that reflect similar, problematic sentiments.
 Heartwarming news articles neglect these deep-rooted systemic problems, praising reactionary actors and short-term, small-scale solutions instead of meaningfully interrogating how these problems came to be in the first place.

 Capitalism posits that working hard naturally leads to success, but this is a myth.
 Race, class, and other structural barriers make it difficult for marginalized communities to attain success, even with hard work.
-Inequality has become so commonplace that blatant instances of classism and other forms of bigotry no longer faze us.
-We find it difficult to conceive that there might be other ways to live outside of the current systems in place.
+Such inequalities have become so commonplace that blatant instances of classism and other forms of bigotry no longer faze us.
+We are effectively brainwashed to believe that we must live within the current systems in place.
 Positive news unwittingly celebrates these systems, often applauding the actions of charitable middle and lower-class individuals who manage to “make it out” as a result of their supposed upstanding moral character.
-This type of news has also blinded readers to the effect of said systems––top comments commend community fundraising and cheer that “together, we can!” while ignoring sweeping issues that could be alleviated by critical structural change.
+This type of news has also blinded readers to the effect of said systems—top comments commend community fundraising and cheer that “together, we can!” while ignoring sweeping issues that could be alleviated by critical structural change.

 Surrounded by overwhelming headline news and perhaps equally depressing “heartwarming” news, I also encourage us all to find joy in the in-between.
 There are small moments of real happiness that happen to all of us each day, and truly exciting developments going on in the world!
 Pharmaceutical company Eli Lilly recently announced that they would cap what patients pay out-of-pocket for insulin at $35, a 70% decrease in price, making life-saving medicine more widely accessible.
 Less striking but still joyful, a man spent his winter upcycling old coolers into cat shelters.
 Good things are happening, and we must seek them out and work to create more instances of authentic joy in our lives and in the world.